Skip to main content

 • What is the current status of the collection conversation?

-• Who needs to take the next action — your team (AR, Sales, Operations, or Executive) or the customer?
+• Who needs to take the next action?

 • Is there a commitment date or a predicted payment date in the conversation?